jackgrayner/bat_LPS_RNA/README.md

 ## Availability of sequencing data

-Raw reads are available from the NCBI SRA under the BioProject accession PRJNA1125049.
+Raw reads from newly collected data are available from the NCBI SRA under the BioProject accession PRJNA1125049.

 ## RNA-seq